 From Internal Audit Partner to a Strategic Advisor

-Almost immediately, the client’s senior management invited Protiviti to facilitate the journey toward implementing an enterprise risk management (ERM) program.
+Almost immediately, the client’s senior management invited Protiviti to facilitate the journey toward implementing an enterprise risk management (ERM) programme.
 The work began by engaging directly with the board and executive leaders to help develop a position paper on how the company might implement ERM.
 At this point, the relationship had transcended the confines of internal audit, and Protiviti had assumed the position of a true strategic business partner.
-This elevated level of trust was earned through everyday demonstration of the depth and breadth of Protiviti’s expertise, tapping into Protiviti’s technology, compliance, healthcare and other subject-matter expertise to solve specific problems for the healthcare organization.
-For their part, by asking, “What do other organizations do in terms of dealing with this issue?” company executives were able to gain insight into best practices, and informally benchmark their organization against industry peers.
+This elevated level of trust was earned through everyday demonstration of the depth and breadth of Protiviti’s expertise, tapping into Protiviti’s technology, compliance, healthcare and other subject-matter expertise to solve specific problems for the healthcare organisation.
+For their part, by asking, “What do other organisations do in terms of dealing with this issue?” company executives were able to gain insight into best practises, and informally benchmark their organisation against industry peers.
 The breadth of experience Protiviti brought to the table helped deliver insights in ways the former in-house internal audit function could not.

 — Richard Williams, Managing Director, Protiviti